4lex4nder/ReshadeEffectShaderToggler-FFXIV_UIONLY/README.md

 Applies reshade effects before UI is drawn in FFXIV.
 May or may not crash everything.
 Rushed, hacky, and messy.

 # Instructions
+1. Click on the green "Code" button in the top left of this page then on "Download ZIP"
-1. Put \*.addon and into C:\Program Files (x86)\SquareEnix\FINAL FANTASY XIV - A Realm Reborn\game
+2. From the downloaded archive, put \*.addon and into C:\Program Files (x86)\SquareEnix\FINAL FANTASY XIV - A Realm Reborn\game
-2. If using Dalamud/XIVLauncher, put \*.ini into C:\Program Files (x86)\SquareEnix\FINAL FANTASY XIV - A Realm Reborn\game as well.
+3. If using Dalamud/XIVLauncher, put \*.ini into C:\Program Files (x86)\SquareEnix\FINAL FANTASY XIV - A Realm Reborn\game as well.
 Otherwise, move it to C:\Program Files (x86)\SquareEnix\FINAL FANTASY XIV - A Realm Reborn\boot
-3. Restart game
+4. Restart game
-4. Open ReShade overlay -> Goto tab "Add-ons" -> Enable "Copy depth buffer before clear operations" under "Generic Depth"
+5. Open ReShade overlay -> Goto tab "Add-ons" -> Enable "Copy depth buffer before clear operations" under "Generic Depth"

 # Notes
 * Use any ingame gamma display setting that is not exactly 50